-At each reporting date the group assesses whether there is any indication of impairment.
+At each reporting date the company assesses whether there is any indication of impairment.
 If such indication exists, the recoverable amount of the asset is determined which is the higher of its fair value less costs to sell and its value in use.
 An impairment loss is recognised where the carrying amount exceeds the recoverable amount.

 The group adds to the carrying amount of an item of fixed assets the cost of replacing part of such an item when that cost is incurred, if the replacement part is expected to provide incremental future benefits to the group.
 The carrying amount of the replaced part is derecognised.
-Repairs and maintenance are charged to the consolidated statement of comprehensive income during the period in which they are incurred.
+Repairs and maintenance are charged to profit or loss during the period in which they are incurred.